Diphallia: Cause

-Cause of diphallia is unknown.
-Its associated anomalies vary largely, ergo it is impossible to give a simple, single explanation of its cause.
-It is thought to occur due to duplication of cloacal membrane in early embryonic development stages in the fetus, between the third and sixth week of gestation, as normal development of cloacal folds in the fetus is typically complete between this time.
+The cause of diphallia is unknown.
+Its associated anomalies vary largely, so it is impossible to give a simple, single explanation of its cause.
+It is thought to occur due to duplication of the cloacal membrane in early embryonic development stages in the fetus, between the third and sixth week of gestation, as normal development of cloacal folds in the fetus is typically completed between these times.

-Normal development of penis occurs with the fusion of cloacal tubercles at anterior end of urogenital sinus.
-Mesenchyme migrate around cloacal membrane, proliferate and expand around cloacal plate, forming a pair of cloacal folds that fuse to form genital tubercle which develops into penis.
-If cloacal membrane is doubled, mesenchyme will migrate and surround both cloacal membranes, leading to the formation of two pairs of cloacal folds around two cloacal membranes, resulting in formation of two genital tubercles and thus two penises.
-The concept of caudal duplication syndrome is used to explain the symptoms of diphallia with associated complex anomalies in lower abdomen and urinary tract.
-Further, as mesenchyme migrate from more than one area, failure in migration and in the fusion of mesoderm results in formation of two genital tubercles and double penises, as well as producing associated anomalies such as double bladders, double urethra, double colons and imperforated anus.
+Normal development of the penis occurs with the fusion of cloacal tubercles at the anterior end of the urogenital sinus.
+Mesenchyme migrates around the cloacal membrane, proliferates and expands around the cloacal plate, forming a pair of cloacal folds that fuse to form the genital tubercle which develops into the penis.
+If the cloacal membrane is doubled, mesenchyme will migrate and surround both cloacal membranes, leading to the formation of two pairs of cloacal folds around two cloacal membranes, resulting in formation of two genital tubercles and thus two penises.
+The concept of caudal duplication syndrome is used to explain the symptoms of diphallia with associated complex anomalies in the lower abdomen and urinary tract.
+Further, as mesenchyme migrates from more than one area, failure in migration and in the fusion of mesoderm results in the formation of two genital tubercles and double penises, as well as producing associated anomalies such as double bladders, double urethra, double colons and imperforated anus.
 Failure in proper fusion of urethral folds results in hypospadias.
 Failure in mesoderm cell migration results in epispadia.

 Diphallia is a rare abnormal external genitalia.
-The cause is uncertain, but most scientists agree that diphallia is a defect of genital tubercle, and occurs at about week three of gestation, when caudal cell mass of mesoderm is affected by various external environmental factors including drugs, infections and malfunctioning homeobox genes.
+The cause is uncertain, but most scientists agree that diphallia is a defect of the genital tubercle, and occurs at about week three of gestation, when the caudal cell mass of the mesoderm is affected by various external environmental factors including drugs, infections and malfunctioning homeobox genes.